India turns to corner shops, mobile phones for banking revolution

 Retailers are interested too.
 Future Group, one of India’s biggest with a presence in more than 100 cities, says it will apply for a permit.

 Online players also spy an opportunity to boost client loyalty and scale up volumes.
-Paytm, a platform that is close to winning backing from China’s e-commerce king Jack Ma, founder of Alibaba Group Holding Ltd (BABA.N), will bid.
+Paytm, a platform that is close to winning backing from China’s e-commerce king Jack Ma, founder of Alibaba Group Holding Ltd, will bid.

 “We are aiming at 100-200 million users (overall),” said Vijay Shekhar Sharma, CEO of Paytm, which provides pre-paid wallet services, helps consumers make bill payments online and offers coupon discounts.
 Paytm now has 20 million users.